Broken Pieces of God Cover

 Until it Was Gone

-Francis and Laney Stafford’s 40th anniversary meant to celebrate their enduring love, instead marks the beginning of a tumultuous period in their lives.
+Franklin and Laney Stafford’s 40th anniversary meant to celebrate their enduring love, instead marks the beginning of a tumultuous period in their lives.
 This milestone sets the couple on a challenging journey to repair severed and estranged relationships.
 Along the way, they confront personal struggles, face a modern illness, and unearth long-hidden secrets.
 As they navigate their complicated relationships and confront their turbulent past, hope seems elusive—until a life-changing accident shifts their perspective.
 Will this pivotal event bring their fractured family back together, or is fate steering them toward a different outcome?

 Available in: Paperback and E-Book